If you’ve driven for Amazon Flex before, then you know how competitive the market can be as a driver.

 But, should you use Amazon Flex block grabbers?

-Well, according to Amazon, using third-party software to get blocks quickly violates terms of service and can result in a ban.
+Well, according to Amazon, using third-party software to get blocks quickly violates terms of service and can result in Amazon Flex deactivation.

 However, a lot of drivers use Amazon block grabbers anyway and find great success with them.